CareEvolution/mdh-data-guide/readme.md

 ### Example Queries

 Try out the example [queries](https://github.com/CareEvolution/mdh-data-guide/blob/main/queries) to explore and transform your MDH data using SQL.
-These queries can be run from the Export Explorer page in [MyDataHelps Designer]() or using your preferred query application.
+These queries can be run from the Export Explorer page in [MyDataHelps Designer](https://designer.mydatahelps.org) or using your preferred query application.

-# Getting Started with Example Notebooks.
+# Getting Started with Example Notebooks

 1. Clone this repository.
 2. Install [Python](https://www.python.org/downloads/) (if you do not already have Python 3.9 or later).